 Common Reasons Why Dogs Snore

 Dogs snore for a handful of reasons, and each one ties back to how they’re built, how they live, or how their bodies change over time.
-To understand why your dog might serenade you with snores, we need to look at the most frequent culprits.
+To understand why do dogs snore might serenade you with snores, we need to look at the most frequent culprits.
 These range from their breed to their sleep habits, and even their surroundings play a role.

 Breed-Specific Anatomy (Brachycephalic Breeds)